IHE/RAD.IRA/input/pagecontent/volume-1.md

 Figure 1:XX.4.2.1.2.0-1: Common Subscription Flow in RTC-IMR Profile

 To simplify the subsequent use case flows for readability, this common subscription flow will be represented as a single line as a meta transaction [RAD-Sub].
-The following is an example with PACS as a Subscriber.
+The following is an example between the Image Display and the Hub.

 <div>
 {%include condensed-subscription-transaction.svg%}